Maternal-Child Nursing - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Build your skills in the science and art of maternity and pediatric nursing!
+Introduce your students to the science and art of maternity and pediatric nursing!
 Maternal-Child Nursing, 6th Edition makes it easy to understand the essentials of women’s health, maternity, and children’s nursing care.
-It simplifies the steps of the nursing process and relates them to care, helping you develop clinical judgment skills and provide safe, effective care in evidence-based practice.
-This edition adds case studies preparing you for the new Next Generation NCLEX® examination.
-Best of all, active learning tools and features make it fun to master nursing concepts, offering plenty of opportunities to apply your knowledge to the practice setting.
+It simplifies the steps of the nursing process and relates them to care, helping students develop clinical judgment skills and provide safe, effective care in evidence-based practice.
+Because it combines maternity and pediatric content into a single text, this book is ideal for programs without the two separate courses.
+In addition, active learning tools on the Evolve website allow students to apply their knowledge to the practice setting.